 Enterprise risk management considers operational, reputational, credit, legal, regulatory compliance, cybersecurity, and all other areas of risk an organization might face, including vendor and third-party risk.

-Vendor risk management focuses on managing the risks that third-party vendors pose to an enterprise.
-It entails
+Vendor risk management focuses on managing third-party vendors’ risks to an enterprise.
+It entails:

 - Identifying vendors (and, for third-party risk management, all third parties with which your organization does business, including suppliers, service providers, and customers)

 - Performing due diligence and risk assessments to ensure that each vendor’s information security and other operations fall within the risk appetite established in your ERM analysis